praveen311094/SQL-Project/README.md

-Create a database of the hotel named “Grosvenor”
+Created a database of the hotel named “Grosvenor”

 Hotel database contains four tables---Hotel,Room,Booking and Guest